 This suggestion is perhaps one of the more obvious ones, but working out is always a great response to bad eating habits and holiday-induced stress.

 Working up a sweat not only helps your metabolism but increases your energy levels and keeps your digestive system running smoothly.

 If you just had a huge meal, don't get out and immediately do strenuous exercise for the next hour.
 Instead, think about walking around the block instead of giving into the tryptophan drowsiness.
 By doing this you can reduce your chance of heartburn and support speedy digestion while you're at it.

 Because we care about your holiday health at Herbal Papaya, we're offering a special December promotion to aid with speeding up your metabolism and giving you digestion support.

 Our weight loss capsules are made with red raspberry and green coffee bean to help promote healthy weight naturally while supporting efficient digestive system functions.
 The capsules help to suppress appetite, provide energy, and give your body the tools to properly digest food through a boost in metabolism.

 Our Papaya Leaf Tea, on the other hand, is a great after-meal treat to maintain and support a healthy digestive system.
 Mint Papaya Leaf tea helps your digestive tract through the natural enzyme, papain, and the gentle healing properties of mint.

-What to you do to overcome holiday indulgence?
-How do you prefer to support your body throughout the end of the year?
+What do you do to overcome holiday indulgence?
+How do you prefer to support your body at the end of the year?